jouwdan/WeatherTop/README.md

 A companion video explaining the code base can be found at [this YouTube link](https://www.youtube.com/watch?v=TqjRBALSBjQ) by Jordan Harrison, student number 20095397 at Waterford Institute of Technology.

-In hindsight, the devlopment of these versions should have been done using a separate development branch, but by the time I realised this I had already completed the first release.
+In hindsight, the development of these versions should have been done using a separate development branch, but by the time I realised this I had already completed the first release.

 Any questions, get in touch on Slack or email 20095397@mail.wit.ie